 The dangers of cold water shock

 When plunged into cold water our first instinct is to gasp for air with an uncontrollable ‘gasp reflex’.
 Taking on one large breath of water is enough to prove fatal.
 Our natural response is to swim hard and fight against the shock.
 This causes people to lose control of their movements and rapidly increases their heart rate, lowering the chances of survival.
-All this happens in under 2 minutes.
+All this happens in under two minutes.

 Can everyone float?